-If your lawn has random dead patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can thank Japanese beetles.
+If your property has random brown patches, or leaves on your trees look like a lunatic attacked them with a scissors, chances are you can thank Japanese beetles.

-In the past five years, this invasive pest has rampaged into Waukesha County, SE Wisconsin and northern IL.
+In the past five years, this destructive pest has rampaged into Waukesha County, SE Wisconsin and northern IL.
 Japanese beetles consume on more than three hundred plants.
 Rose bushes and grape vines are among their top targets.

-Japanese beetles are about a half-inch in length.
+Japanese beetles are about a half-inch in size.
 Their metallic-green bodies are partly covered by bronze-colored wings.
-They attack devour trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
-The bugs consume only the material between the veins.
+They attack eat up trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
+The bugs feed on only the material between the veins.

-Japanese beetles are the most common turf-grass pest in the U.S. - including Waukesha County.
-Adults bore into grass to lay eggs.
-The hatched grubs in the lawn consume the roots of grasses and other plants.
+Japanese beetles are the most far-ranging turf-grass pest in the U.S. - including Waukesha County.
+Adults dig into grass to lay eggs.
+The hatched grubs in the lawn eat the roots of grasses and other plants.
 Brown tracks or large spots result.

-Ready to confront the Japanese beatles before they devour your trees and foliage?
+Ready to confront the Japanese beatles before they go after your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.